Memoirs

 “A Good Idea …” Unknown illustrator for the 1949 Toronto AD Advertising annual.

-So far I’ve finished two volumes, although they still being edited, and have started on a third.
+So far I’ve finished two volumes, although they still being edited, half-written a third and have started on a fourth.
 I have no idea how many others there will be.
-Check the descriptions on the sub-tabs but don’t take any of it too seriously.